jaspervdj/jaspervdj/posts/2013-08-02-ugent-courses-review.markdown

 ## Mandatory courses

+**Algorithms and Data Structures III**: (*Algoritmen en datastructuren III*):
+See *Algorithms and Data Structures I* and *II*.
+My main complaint on this course is that the chapter on distributed algorithms seemed to dated from a time in which distributed algorithms were not actually used.
+Yep.

 **Communication Networks** (*Communicatienetwerken*): This was a pretty useful one.
 Some stuff on networks, and commonly used protocols on different layers such as IP, TCP/UDP, HTTP.
 The more advanced topics included IPv6, IPSEC and